Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Conclusions

 \section{Conclusions}

-In this paper, we tackle the long-standing problem of change detection in data streams by using a principled approach based on two-sample testing with MMD.
-We observe that, while MMD yields powerful statistical tests, most estimators are not applicable for online change detection.
-Thus, we introduce a new data structure together with a change detection algorithm, dubbed MMDEW, which estimates MMD with logarithmic runtime and memory complexity in an online fashion on any kernel-enriched domain, and prove some of its properties.
-Our experiments on standard benchmark data show that MMDEW has the best $F_1$-score on most data sets and in particular high precision.
-MMDEW features one parameter, the level of the statistical test, which simplifies MMDEW's application to real-world use cases.
+We introduced a novel change detection algorithm, MMDEW, that builds upon two-sample testing with MMD, which is known to yield powerful tests on many domains.
+To facilitate the efficient computation of MMD, we presented a new data structure, which allows to estimate MMD with polylogarithmic runtime and logarithmic memory complexity.
+Our experiments on standard benchmark data show that MMDEW obtains the best $F_1$-score on most data sets.
+At the same time, MMDEW only has two parameters---the level of the statistical test and the choice of kernel.
+This simplifies the proposed algorithm's application in real-world use cases.

-The acceptance region \eqref{eq:mmd-original-threshold} and our extension \eqref{eq:mmd-new-threshold} cost $\O\left(1\right)$ to compute and thus are convenient in the streaming setting.
-While it is known that \eqref{eq:mmd-original-threshold} is conservative, the computation of tighter bounds is computationally more expensive and their efficient online computation difficult.
-Future work will target at alleviating this restriction, to obtain tighter acceptance regions, in turn increasing the recall of the proposed approach.